 North Main Street—Wallingford

 Police are on the street to direct thousands of trick-or-treaters safely around the North Main Street neighborhood in Wallingford.
 Local residents have even started a candy drive for families who live along North Main to help them with the expense of all that candy!

 Tons of kids meander through secluded closed loops of this small neighborhood.
 Residences provide the ambiance with great Halloween lights and displays.

-You will need to find alternate parking if you want to trick-or-treat along Quinn Street in Naugatuck.
+You will need to plan out parking in advance if you want to trick-or-treat along Quinn Street in Naugatuck.
 Local homeowners are prepared to hand out around a thousand pieces of candy every year, and they still run out!

 Best Places to Trick-or-Treat in Connecticut - Hartford County